Bakeries across Louisiana serve up king cake

 Glaze Ingredients:

-- Purple-green-, and gold-tinted sparkling sugar sprinkles
+-Purple-green-, and gold-tinted sparkling sugar sprinkles

 Step-By-Step Baking Process: